 Schools will be tracking attendance very closely.
-Your child is expectied to be in school every day, and on time.
+Your child is expected to be in school every day, and on time.
 When a student has five or more unexcused absences or 19 total absences, the student or parent can be cited for Truancy.
-The citation would require that both the parent and the child to appear in a CUTS hearing.
-Consequences at the hearing may include the following:
+Consequences for a citation may include the following: